-Fall Butterfly Garden Tips
+5 Essential Fall Butterfly Garden Tips

-Help butterflies get ready to pass the winter safely with these butterfly garden tips for the fall months.
+Butterflies overwinter in a variety of ways.
+Help butterflies get ready to handle the cold weather with these butterfly garden tips for fall.

 As temperatures shift and you begin to prepare for the cooler months ahead, butterflies are beginning to do the same.
-Based on the species, butterflies spend the winter in a variety of ways.
+Depending on the species, butterflies spend the winter in a variety of ways.
 Some overwinter as adults, tucked into rock crevices or tree bark.
 Others survive as eggs, larvae, or pupa by hiding away in leaf litter or soil.
 And some undertake migratory journeys to avoid the cold altogether.
-These fall butterfly garden tips will help ensure your garden keeps butterflies safe in the months ahead.
+These essential fall butterfly garden tips will help ensure your garden keeps butterflies safe in the months ahead.

 Late-season butterflies often prefer fruit to flowers.
 Leave fallen apples or peaches on the ground or allow them to stay on the tree to provide a food source for these butterflies until winter truly arrives.

 Monarch butterflies need milkweed to survive, and recent programs have focused on adding large amounts in their migration corridor from Texas north to Canada.
 In some areas, though, non-native milkweeds (especially Asclepias curassavica, tropical milkweed) have been added, which continue to grow after summer ends.
 Recent discoveries indicate the presence of these milkweeds may actually stop migrating monarchs in their tracks, causing them to stop to mate and lay eggs rather than continuing south.
 The caterpillars that hatch from these eggs will be caught by cold weather and die.
 If you live in the migration corridor, begin cutting back your non-native milkweeds to the ground by September to encourage monarchs to simply pass through on their way to Mexico for the winter.

 Discover fascinating monarch butterfly facts.